za419/Hero/.github/CONTRIBUTING.md

    - Every other commit is encoded as the patch required to transform the last commit's files into the new commit.

+   - Merge commits are always principal commits, regardless of if its their turn (to avoid diff bugs)

+     - If X is set to -1 (all diff encoded, or only principal is the initial), then each file in a merge commit will specify which parent is the diff base for that file

  - [ ] `gc`

    - Confirms that the repository is encoded properly